kuleshov-aleksei/x-ui-ansible/README.md

 This is an opionated installation procedure for x-ui using ansible

+Playbook is made for `Ubuntu 22.04.2 LTS`, probably it should work with later versions

 This playbook:
 - Installs some tools like htop, iperf3, etc...
 - Installs and configures certbot for automatic cert renewal